Dinopony/randstalker/README.md

 - Armors work by default as "armor upgrades", meaning you will always get them one tier after another (this can be disabled as an option)
 - You start with a Record Book in your inventory allowing you to save anywhere and pontentially save time by strategically save-scumming (this can be disabled as an option)

+- Road signs give hints instead of directions
-- Using the Lithograph will give you hints where to find both jewels.
+- Using the Lithograph will give you hints where to find both jewels
+- Using the Oracle Stone will give you a hint on an important item
+- The Fortune Teller in Mercator will give you a hint leading to one of the Gola items

 ## Minor differences you most likely won't care about